Get Your INFO

 Talk with your high school counselor or call EFSC's Dual Enrollment Office at 321-433-7152 or 321-433-5155

 Compare Dual Enrollment, AP, IB and AICE by viewing the Florida Department of Education's comparison chart.

 EFSC/Brevard Schools Agreement

-Learn about eligibility criteria and steps for participation in Dual Enrollment.
 The Dual Enrollment Articulation Agreement is the official document between EFSC and Brevard Public Schools that identifies policies and procedures.
+Learn more about eligibility criteria and steps for participation in Dual Enrollment.